 With their first $5 million in funding from General Catalyst and their own series funding, Hafner and English made a daring choice: to spend a six-figure sum on a brand study instead of technology development.
 “Most consumers who visited OTAs would leave and go to a provider website to do the actual booking,” Hafner explains.
 “We found out why, and built a brand that would keep customers on our site – and keep them coming back.”

 English relentlessly recruited the best engineers he could find, and led them to make KAYAK so frictionless that customers would never want to leave.
 He also required his engineers to answer customer service calls.
 “Our mantra was ‘there are no stupid customers,’” English recalls.
 “When engineers heard the same complaint from two or three customers, they would decide to fix it forever.”

 During twists and turns on the start-up journey, the founders would turn to Cutler and his fellow Managing Director Larry Bohn.
 Their usual advice: aim higher.
 For example, when an off-shore engineering subsidiary could not deliver code that matched KAYAK’s best, the founders shut it down despite a substantial loss.

 “When we reached 5 million customers a month, Joel wanted to know how we were going to reach 100 million, six months ahead of plan,” Hafner recalls.
 “It was inspiring and terrifying.”

-After taking KAYAK public in 2012 and selling it to Priceline soon afterward, the founders are at it again with a new venture called Blade.
-With English as CEO and Hafner on the board, Blade is collaborating with General Catalyst to attack massive B2C markets dominated by big competitors.
+After taking KAYAK public in 2012 and selling it to Priceline soon afterward, the founders are at it again with a new venture called Lola.
+With English as CEO and Hafner on the board, Lola is collaborating with General Catalyst to attack massive B2C markets dominated by big competitors.
 “Some entrepreneurs look at markets where consumers are already paying billions of dollars for existing solutions, and go look somewhere else,” says English.
-“At Blade, that’s when we start getting excited.”
+“At Lola, that’s when we start getting excited.”